NotBrandX/code-every-day/log.md

 ### Day 16: October 29, 2021

 **Today's Progress**: Worked on my final project.
 The homepage displays all the posts now and the posts have a modal to post comments on them.

+### Day 17: October 30, 2021

+**Today's Progress**: Worked on my final project.
+The log in and sign up functions are working.
+I just need to add the ability to update user info now.